VisualSource/Polyscript/README.md

 ## About The Project

-Vip is my 3rd revision at creating an interpreted programing language.
+Vip (previously Polyscript) is my 3rd revision at creating an interpreted programing language.
 The language draws aspects from rust, c++, javascript/typescript, java, C#, and python.

 ### Built With

-  The current implmetation of vip is build useing rust 2021
+  The current implmetation of vip is build using rust 2021 and tokio

 ## Getting Started